 - A. Definitions.
 As used in this rule: - A.(1) Costs and attorney fees.
 "Costs" are fixed sums provided by statute, intended to indemnify a party.
 "Attorney fees" are the reasonable and necessary value of legal services related to the prosecution or defense of an action. - A.(2) Disbursements.
 "Disbursements" are reasonable and necessary expenses incurred in the prosecution or defense of an action other than for legal services, and include the fees of officers and witnesses, the necessary expenses of taking depositions, publication of summonses or notices, the postage where the same are served by mail, the compensation of referees, the copying of any public record, book, or document used as evidence on the trial, a sum paid a person for executing any bond, recognizance, undertaking, stipulation, or other obligation (not exceeding one percent per annum of the amount of the bond or other obligation), and any other expense specifically allowed by agreement, by these rules, or by other rule or statute. - B. Allowance of costs and disbursements.
-In any action, costs and disbursements shall be allowed to the prevailing party, except when express provision therefor is made either in these rules or other rule or statute, or unless the court otherwise directs.
+In any action, costs and disbursements shall be allowed to the prevailing party, unless these rules or other rule or statute direct that in the particular case costs shall not be allowed to the prevailing party or shall be allowed to some other party, or unless the court otherwise directs.

 If, under a special provision of these rules or any other rule or statute, a party has a right to recover costs, such party shall also have a right to recover disbursements.
-If a party is awarded attorney fees, such party shall not also recover the prevailing party fee authorized by ORS 20.070.
+If a party is awarded attorney fees, such party shall not also recover the prevailing party costs authorized by ORS 20.070.

 - C. Award of and entry of judgment for attorney fees, costs, and disbursements. - C.(1) Application of this section to award of attorney fees.
-Notwithstanding Rule 1 C. and the procedure provided in any rule or statute permitting recovery of attorney fees in a particular case, this section governs the pleading, proof, and award of attorney fees, costs, and disbursements in all cases, regardless of the source of the right to recovery of such fees, except where: - C.(1)(a) Subsection (2) of ORS 105.405 or paragraph (h) of subsection (1) of ORS 107.105 provide the substantive right to such items; or - C.(1)(b) Such items are claimed as damages arising from events prior to the action; or - C.(1)(c) Such items are granted by order, rather than entered as part of a judgment. - C.(2) Asserting claim for attorney fees.
+Notwithstanding Rule 1 C. and the procedure provided in any rule or statute permitting recovery of attorney fees in a particular case, this section governs the pleading, proof, and award of attorney fees, costs, and disbursements in all cases, regardless of the source of the right to recovery of such fees, except where: - C.(1)(a) Subsection (2) of ORS 105.405 or paragraph (h) of subsection (1) of ORS 107.105 provide the substantive right to such items; or - C.(1)(b) Such items are claimed as damages arising prior to the action; or - C.(1)(c) Such items are granted by order, rather than entered as part of a judgment. - C.(2) Asserting claim for attorney fees.
 A party seeking attorney fees shall assert the right to recover such fees by alleging the facts, statute, or rule which provides a basis for the award of such fees in a pleading filed by that party.
 A party shall not be required to allege a right to a specific amount of attorney fees; an allegation that a party is entitled to "reasonable attorney fees" is sufficient.
 If a party does not file a pleading and seeks judgment or dismissal by motion, a right to attorney fees shall be asserted by a demand for attorney fees in such motion, in substantially similar form to the allegations required by this subsection.
 Such allegation shall be taken as substantially denied and no responsive pleading shall be necessary.
-The party against whom the award of attorney fees is sought may admit liability for attorney fees under Rule 45 or may affirmatively admit liability.
 Attorney fees may be sought before the substantive right to recover such fees accrues.
 No attorney fees shall be awarded unless a right to recover such fee is asserted as provided in this subsection.